 There will be two midterms.
-The first in the middle of the course and the last at the end of the school period.
+The first one in the middle of the course and the last one on the date set for the ordinary exam.

-The Theory grade will be calculated as: (Midterm1 35) + (Midterm2 35).
+The Theory grade will be calculated as: (Midterm1 \ 35) + (Midterm2\ 35).
 A minimum grade of 4 (out of 10) is required in each part in order to add them up and obtain the final grade of the Theory part.